djangoearnhardt/FryingPanAnglers/README.md

 # FryingPanAnglers
 Frying Pan Anglers Website Redesign / of this site http://fryingpananglers.com/

-Applying Bootstrap into a redesign of a dated Fly Fishing Website.
+I used Bootstrap and my own HTML / CSS into a redesign of a dated Fly Fishing Website.

 This was done for practice / fun.
 Some of the pictures are missing since their actual shopping site has gone offline.